Dennis Schiller

 Dennis Schiller (born 18 May 1965 in Gothenburg) is a retired Swedish footballer who played as a right defender.

 Football career

 During his entire career, Schiller played for his hometown club IFK Göteborg, Norwegian Lillestrøm SK (where he stayed for almost ten years helping the side to win the Norwegian league in 1989) and finally Molde FK.

-He gained 14 caps for the Swedish national team scoring one goal.
+He gained 14 caps for the Sweden national team scoring one goal.
 Schiller participated in two qualifying matches for the 1990 World Cup (against England and Poland), however he did not represent the nation at any international championship and his last appearance was on 26 January 1992 against Australia, in a 0–0 away draw.

 Personal

 His older brother Glenn Schiller was also a footballer who came to win the 1982 UEFA Cup.